Combinatorial games and the golden ratio on digraphs: Abstract

 \section{Abstract}

-We introduce a new combinatorial game, named Triangle Game.
-In this game, a directed $3$-cycle graph is given, and tokens are placed on each vertex.
-The player chooses an edge and takes at least one token from the initial vertex.
-At the same time, the player is allowed to return some tokens to the terminal vertex of the edge, as far as the total number of the tokens decreases.
+We introduce a new combinatorial game, called Triangle Game.
+In this game, a directed $3$-cycle graph is given, and stones are placed on each vertex.
+The player chooses an edge and takes at least one stone from the initial vertex.
+At the same time, the player is allowed to return some stones to the terminal vertex of the edge, as long as the total number of stones decreases.
 We describe the set of \Pps~under both normal play and mis\`ere play.
 The golden ratio $\phi=\dfrac{1+\sqrt{5}}{2}$ plays an essential role in our description.